AnneJ17/android-cheat-sheet/README.md

   - RxJava works on android and Java.
 Coroutines are based on Kotlin.
   - RXjava based on Observer pattern and well designed library and more complex.
 Greater learning curve.

+* **Coroutines dispatchers**
+Dispatchers help coroutines in deciding the thread on which the work has to be done.

 * **Difference b/w launch/join and async/await in Kotlin Coroutines**
   - `launch` is used to fire and forget coroutine.
 It's like starting a new thread.
 If the code inside the `launch` terminates with exception, then it is treated like uncaught exception in a thread.`join` is used to wait for completion of the launched coroutine and it does not propagate its exception.
-However, a crashed child coroutine cancels its parent with the corresponding exception, too.
+However, a crashed child coroutine cancels its parent with the corresponding exception, too. async retruns the result.

 * **Handler, Thread, Looper, and MessageQueue**

-  The main thread is nothing but just a handler thread.
-Main thread is responsible for handling events from all over the app like callbacks associated with the lifecycle
+  - Main thread is responsible for handling events from all over the app like callbacks associated with the lifecycle
+  - Handlers: For comomunicating between the threads
+  - Looper:
+  - Message Queue:

 JVM will first compile the code to .class file using the compiler